NHGRI logo

 New York Privacy Died

-Enacts the Personal Information Protection Act.
-Establishes a personal information bill of rights requiring parties having custody of residents' personal identifying information to ensure the security of this information.
-Personal information includes DNA samples.
+Establishes a personal information bill of rights requiring parties having custody of residents' personal identifying information to ensure the security the information.
+Personal information is defined to include biometric information such as DNA.
 Died.

 Additional Resources